 Anna Rafferty, Vice President of Digital Consumer Engagement, The Lego Group:

 “To build a digital environment that delivers in the best interests of all children, it is key that we deepen our understanding of what good innovation for children looks like, leveraging the best of technology to deliver inspiring experiences that will enhance their wellbeing.
 The Commission represents a unique opportunity to do just this and, by doing so, to support the development of an enabling blueprint for innovation that will help ensure our digital future is designed with children, for children.”

 Roger Taylor, Centre for Data Ethics and Innovation:

 "The Centre for Data Ethics and Innovation exists to help create the conditions in which ethical innovation can thrive.
 We are excited to be a part of the Digital Futures Commission which brings together a dynamic group of actors committed to defining what ethical innovation looks like for children and young adults."

 Adrian Woolard, BBC Research & Development:

-“The Commission has identified number of key priorities to make a significant positive impact on the values of the UK’s children and young adults over next few years.
+“The Commission has identified a number of key priorities to make a significant positive impact on the values of the UK’s children and young adults over the next few years.
 By focusing on innovation, play and participation and the wider digital society, we are positive we can create impact for all children that will enhance their physical and digital wellbeing in the critical years ahead.
 I am proud to represent an organisation like the BBC on the commission and look forward to collaborating with an excellent mix of commercial, academic and public organisations all committed to these collective goals. ”